xforce/anno1800-mod-loader/README.md

 ```
 > This was just a quick initial implementation (~3h), very open for discussions on how to make that better or do something entirely different

-Step 3) Add the xml Code that you want to be added, merged or as Replacement inside the ModOp.
-An Example is given below.
+Step 3) Add the xml Code that you want to have added, merged or as replacement inside the ModOp.
+F
 Example:
 ```xml
     <ModOp Type = "replace" GUID = '1337' Path = "/Values/Standard/Name">